hotcool/spock/README.md

-# This is a project with Spock Framework to practice my TDD
+# TDD with Spock Framework
-Just more words.
+Practice on TDD.